 As mentioned earlier, a password is one of many factors that a person can authenticate with.
 This method while being least secure (and easiest to compromise) is at the same time the most commonly used.
 There are various ways in which passwords can get compromised.
 From simply sharing the password in emails or sticky notes, to passwords being stolen from unprotected databases.

 Even without actually written down the password, cybercriminals are still able to use malicious software to steal passwords as they typed in.
 After the malware is installed by an unaware person criminals can then track every keystroke and store every password and then use it in the hacking attempt.
-The second layer of two-factor authentication helps a person to make sure that the login attempt is done by the right person.
+The second layer of double authentication helps a person to make sure that the login attempt is done by the right person.

 User Access Security Broker from Secfense makes it possible to deploy and scale all types of 2FA that are available on the market.
 One of the core fundamentals of a user access broker is the complete flexibility of choice.
 So the security administrator within the company can decide which method is the preferred one and on which user group should it be used.